How Often Should You Get a Semen Analysis After a Vasectomy?

 • Second Semen Analysis: Even when the first test shows zero sperm, a second semen analysis is often required to confirm the results.
 This is because sperm can still appear sporadically in the ejaculate for some men, even after several weeks.

-The standard medical clearance for post-vasectomy sterility usually requires two consecutive semen analyses showing azoospermia (complete absence of sperm).
-Some doctors may consider an extremely low sperm count (less than 100,000 non-motile sperm per milliliter) as a successful outcome, depending on the individual situation.
+Standard clearance usually requires two consecutive samples showing azoospermia (complete absence of sperm).
+Some doctors accept an extremely low sperm count (under 100,000 non-motile sperm per millilitre) as a successful outcome, depending on the patient.

 In rare cases, men may require additional semen analyses beyond the standard two tests if sperm continues to be detected, or if there are any unusual findings.
 Persistent presence of sperm, though uncommon, can indicate the need for further intervention or monitoring to ensure that sterility is eventually achieved.